Whatsapp Icon

 Herbal Supplements

-Certain herbal supplements, like turmeric and green tea, have shown potential in supporting health thanks to their antioxidant properties.
+Certain herbal supplements, like turmeric and green tea, have shown potential to support health thanks to their antioxidant properties.
 However, it's imperative to consult with your healthcare provider before taking any supplements, as they can interfere with treatments.

 When dealing with melanoma, remember the importance of professional medical treatment.
 Home remedies should complement, not replace, conventional therapies.
 Always discuss any new treatments or lifestyle changes with your healthcare provider to ensure they are safe and appropriate for your situation.